udibr/UbiquityStoreManager/README.markdown

 Many of these methods take a `localOnly` parameter.
 Set it to `YES` if you don’t want to affect the user’s iCloud data.
 The operation will happen on the local device only.
 For instance, if you run `[manager deleteCloudStoreLocalOnly:YES]`, the cloud store on the device will be deleted.
 If `cloudEnabled` is `YES`, the manager will subsequently re-open the cloud store which will cause a re-download of all iCloud’s transaction logs for the store.
 These transaction logs will then get replayed locally causing your local store to be repopulated from what’s in iCloud.

+## `parseLogs`

+The (`parseLogs`)[parseLogs] bash script allows you to analyse the output of Apple's verbose ubiquity log output and give you some feedback on it.
+It is in a very young stage, but is aimed at aiding with debugging any iCloud related sync issues.

+To use the script, just run it (with PWD set to the location of the script or after copying its `bashlib` dependency into `PATH`), feeding it the ubiquity log over `STDIN`:

+    ./parseLogs < myapp.logs

+To make it more verbose, add `-v` options.
+Verbose output will show unprocessed log lines as well.
+It is the aim of this script to process all log lines output by Apple's ubiquity logging.
+You can contribute either by amending the script or the (`LOGS`)[LOGS] summary file.

 # Under The Hood

 `UbiquityStoreManager` tries hard to hide all the details from you, maintaining the persistentStoreCoordinator for you.
 If you're interested in what it does and how things work, read on.